ESIPFed/Governance/Standing Committee and Cluster Policies and Procedures/Funding Friday Rules.md

 ### Eligibility

-FF project leads can be ESIP members, student attendees including ESIP student fellow, and participants of the Education committee's summer meeting workshop.
+FF project leads can be ESIP members, student attendees including ESIP student fellow, and participants of the Education committee's July Meeting workshop.
 Other meeting attendees are welcome as project participants.

 Education Committee workshop participants do not need an ESIP member to